Bayside Council area

 - Electricity, Gas, Water and Waste Services ($269)

 In comparison, the same 3 industries in New South Wales were for $239 in Mining; $405 in Financial and Insurance Services; and $282 in Electricity, Gas, Water and Waste Services.

 The major differences between worker productivity per hour by industries in the Bayside Council area and New South Wales were:

-- Higher worker productivity in Financial and Insurance Services ($437 compared to $397)
+- Higher worker productivity in Transport, Postal and Warehousing ($214 compared to $149)